 The abject and unhygienic conditions in the 19th century provided a breeding ground for diseases like cholera, dysentery, typhoid fever, typhus fever, yellow fever, puerperal fever, tuberculosis (‘consumption’), pneumonia, influenza, scarlet fever, smallpox, measles, diphtheria and whooping cough (pertussis).
 Periodic epidemics and pandemics swept across the globe and killed millions.
 While the poverty-stricken masses were the worst affected, no class was spared.
 Even those who escaped death from disease or disability at an early age often only lived into their thirties or forties.

 Deaths from these diseases plummeted before the arrival of antibiotics and vaccines; for many of them a vaccine was never developed.
 The drop in mortality was mainly due to prolonged efforts by social reformers, physicians and policymakers to improve waste disposal, water quality, food quality and hygiene, tighten up labour laws, promote education, and so on.
-Various technological advances played a role – such as electricity, refrigeration, flush toilets, water purification, and pasteurization.
+Various technological advances played a role – such as electricity, refrigeration, flush toilets and water purification.
 Improving the quality of the water supply virtually eliminated waterborne diseases such as cholera, typhoid and dysentery.
 As Dr Thurman Rice put it: ‘It is not strange that health improves when the population gives up using diluted sewage as the principal beverage’ (p.
 167).
 This revolution in sanitation and public health began in the mid-1800s and continued into the early 1900s.
 The threat of death from all infectious diseases had faded into insignificance by the mid-1900s.

 The authors write: